Kihumba/private-/Phase-C/JavaScript D2/Curriculum/02a- AngularJS 1 -Optional Resource/README.md

-# Outcome 2a- AngularJS 1 Syntax (Optional Resource)
+# Outcome 2a- Angular JS1 Syntax (Optional Resource)
 A person with this skill can explain what makes AngularJS powerful, when it is the best library to use, and what drawbacks it might have.
 They can write a simple application in AngularJS 1 syntax.
+This will be most useful if inheriting existing JavaScript code-- new programs should default to Angular2

 ## Output
 - **Task:** Build a simple, one page application with multiple views and at least two custom filters.